osrs-gear-discord/gear-discord/complete/other bosses/gauntlet.md

 By using redemption you can make every prayer pot dose count as 24 hitpoints.
 For casual runs i would only recommend it on runs where food is tight, but for speedruns this method is required.
 You have to turn on redemption AFTER the hunllef has fired the attack.
 If your redemption procs, you have to make sure you get the protection prayer back on before the next attack.
 If you are far away from hunllef you have less time to get the prayer back on, but it is still possible.
 Here’s an example: https://streamable.com/f3doh4

 ## 5:1 Method
 For casual runs, getting two tier 3 weapons is recommended.
 However, if you are speedrunning or want to get faster average completions you should do the 5:1 method.
 This method involves doing 5 hits with your main weapon then switching styles to change the prayers on the 6th hit.
 This way you can enter hunllef with only 1 tier 3 weapon and still do decent dps.
 This method saves a lot of time in prep, but will make hunllef slightly slower.
-There's 3 setups you can take for 5:1:
+There are 3 setups you can take for 5:1:
-● T3 Bow + T1 Staff.
+- T3 Bow + T1 Staff.
 Hit 5 times with bow, then 1 hit with staff/kick depending on its prayer
-● T3 Staff + T1 Bow.
+- T3 Staff + T1 Bow.
 Hit 5 times with staff, then 1 hit with bow/kick depending on its prayer
-● T3 Halberd + T1 Bow + T1 Staff.
+- T3 Halberd + T1 Bow + T1 Staff.
 You can only do this if you get 3 weapon frames.
-Hit 5 times with halberd, then bow/staff depending on its prayer.
+Hit 5 times with halberd, then bow/staff depending on its prayer
-*If you have any leftover shards, you can upgrade your T1 weapon to T2 or get a T1 halberd instead of kick if you have another weapon frame.
+- If you have any leftover shards, you can upgrade your T1 weapon to T2 or create a T1 halberd instead of kicking if you have a spare weapon frame.

-Runelite plugins
+## Runelite plugins
-There's a few plugins on runelite that can help.
-None of them are necessary, but they can help make the bossfight slightly easier.
+There are a few plugins on RuneLite that can help.
+None of them are necessary, but they can help make the boss fight slightly easier:
-● “The Gauntlet” plugin from the runelite plugin hub can be used to highlight the tiles of Hunllef and tornadoes.
+- “The Gauntlet” plugin from the runelite plugin hub can be used to highlight the tiles of Hunllef and tornadoes.
 This is especially useful for the tornadoes, as their actual position can be a bit misleading. https://i.imgur.com/SPtxxnk.png
-● “Tile indicators” plugin can show the current tile you are standing on as well as the tile you are pathing towards, this can be useful for dodging tornados. https://i.imgur.com/IgOfBgZ.png
+- “Tile indicators” plugin can show the current tile you are standing on as well as the tile you are pathing towards, this can be useful for dodging tornados. https://i.imgur.com/IgOfBgZ.png

 ## Speedrun - How to get a fast prep:
 1. Run into the closest room near your spawn with T1 monsters.
 Get weapon frame as fast as possible, while 1 ticking any nearby resources.
 If you don't get a weapon frame quickly, reset.